mvolkmann/blog/src/smalltalk.md

   Press cmd-s (Accept) to save the changes and the thin, red border will disappear.

+To automatically format code on save, enter the following in a Workspace and "Do it":
+`Preferences at: #browseWithPrettyPrint put: true`.

 To open a System Browser, click on the `WorldMorph` background, select Open, and select Browser.